 TLR 087: gunn-truscinski duo — ocean parkway LP + download

-LP to be released march 20, 2012 in a limited edition of 776 copies. out of print.
+LP to be released march 20, 2012 in a limited edition of 776 copies. original pressing - out of print. **in april 2016 this album was reissued as a double LP with the duo's 2010 album sand city.

 it is with the greatest excitement that three lobed recordings announces the release of ocean parkway, the second album from the gunn-truscinski duo. ocean parkway is a unique and masterful album, one that sees the duo building and expanding upon the already telepathic chemistry that they demonstrated on their debut, sand city. whereas their first album operated to help introduce listeners to what steve gunn and john truscinski had been working on in private for several years, ocean parkway demonstrates how the pair have continued to expand their collective craft while maintaining a clear and unified vision for their sound.